Back to Blog

 Total first-year return: INR 7,00,000 to INR 18,50,000

-For most restaurants, the app reaches break-even within 10-18 months.
-From year two onward, the economics improve significantly because the development cost is behind you and the only ongoing costs are maintenance, hosting, and marketing.
+For most restaurants, the app breaks even within 10-18 months.
+From year two onward, the economics get even better.
+The development cost is behind you, and the only ongoing costs are maintenance, hosting, and marketing.

-"The restaurants that will dominate the next decade are not the ones with the most Swiggy ratings.
-They are the ones with the deepest direct customer relationships.
+"The restaurants that dominate the next decade will not be the ones with the most Swiggy ratings.
+They will be the ones with the deepest direct customer relationships.
 An owned mobile app is the foundation of that relationship."

 Driving App Adoption: Getting Customers to Download and Use Your App

 Building the app is half the challenge.
-Getting customers to actually download and use it requires a deliberate adoption strategy:
+Getting customers to actually download and use it takes a deliberate adoption plan:

 In-Restaurant Promotion

 • Table tents and standees: "Order directly and save 10%.
-Download our app." with QR code
+Download our app." with a QR code

-• Receipt messaging: Print app download link and incentive on every receipt
+• Receipt messaging: Print the app download link and an incentive on every receipt

-• Staff training: Train waitstaff to mention the app and its benefits during dine-in experiences
+• Staff training: Train waitstaff to mention the app and its perks during dine-in

 • Wi-Fi splash page: Your restaurant's Wi-Fi login page promotes the app download

-• Packaging inserts: Include a card in every delivery order (including aggregator orders) with a compelling reason to download the app next time
+• Packaging inserts: Include a card in every delivery order, including aggregator orders, with a good reason to download the app next time

 Digital Promotion